tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

   has been changed.
 It is based on the Dark2 qualitative color palette from `colorbrewer <http://colorbrewer2.org/>`__.

+- The default date formats are now all based on ISO format, i.e., with the slowest-moving value first.
+The date formatters are still changeable through the ``date.autoformatter.*`` rcParams.
+Python's ``%x`` and ``%X`` date formats may be of particular interest to format dates based on the current locale.

 - Grid lines are light grey solid 1pt lines.
 They are no longer dashed by default.